-How the World continues to transform from offline (physical) to online (digital) in 2019
+How the World continues to transform from offline (physical) to online (digital)

-Still rifling through that stack of papers on your desk?
+Were you still rifling through that stack of papers on your desk?
 What happened to the paperless office the Future promised us?
 Where are the flying cars?

 Ultimately, paper printouts aren’t going anywhere.

-No physical printer no problem!
+No physical printer, no problem!

 The graph below shows how book lovers still enjoy the print experience despite the rise of e-readers.

 So, people continue reading books predominantly in physical format regardless of digitalization.
 This trend is likely to continue in 2019 and beyond.